securitylab-repository/windows_api_documentation/README.md

-# windows_api_documentation
+# windows_api_documentation plugin for idapro

-Require to install idapro with python2.7
+Just put on the plugin folder of idapro installation directory